microsoft/fast/packages/fast-components-react-msft/src/typography/README.md

 ## Guidance
-This component uses the [typography](https://github.com/Microsoft/fast-dna/tree/master/packages/fast-components-react-base/src/typography) base component.
+This component uses a type ramp and can be used to create a number of inline typographic elements.